What are adult brain and spinal cord tumors?

 Choroid plexus: The choroid plexus is the area of the brain within the ventricles that makes CSF, which nourishes and protects the brain.

 Pituitary gland and hypothalamus: The pituitary is a small gland at the base of the brain.
 It is connected to a part of the brain called the hypothalamus.
-Both help regulate the activity of several other glands.
+Both make hormones that help regulate the activity of several other glands in the body.
 For example, they control the amount of thyroid hormone made by the thyroid gland, the production and release of milk by the breasts, and the amount of male or female hormones made by the testicles or ovaries.
 They also make growth hormone, which stimulates body growth, and vasopressin, which regulates water balance by the kidneys.

-The growth of tumors in or near the pituitary or hypothalamus, as well as surgery and/or radiation therapy in this area, can interfere with these functions.
-As a result, a person may have low levels of one or more hormones after treatment and may need to take hormones to correct any deficiencies.
+The growth of tumors in or near the pituitary or hypothalamus, as well as surgery and/or radiation therapy in this area, can affect these functions.
+For example, tumors starting in the pituitary gland sometimes make too much of a certain hormone, which can cause problems.
+On the other hand, a person may have low levels of one or more hormones after treatment and may need to take hormones to make up for this.

-Pineal gland: The pineal gland is not strictly part of the brain.
+Pineal gland: The pineal gland is not really part of the brain.
 It is, in fact, a small endocrine gland that sits between the cerebral hemispheres.
 It makes melatonin, a hormone that regulates sleep, in response to changes in light.
+The most common tumors of the pineal gland are called pineoblastomas.

 Blood-brain barrier: The inner lining of the small blood vessels (capillaries) in the brain and spinal cord creates a very selective barrier between the blood and the tissues of the central nervous system.
 This barrier normally helps maintain the brain’s metabolic balance and keeps harmful toxins from getting into the brain.
 Unfortunately, it also keeps out most chemotherapy drugs that are used to kill cancer cells, which in some cases limits their usefulness.